ethereum-optimism/design-docs/protocol/additional-fee-scalars.md

 As a rule of thumb, including code snippets (except for defining an external API) is likely too low level. -->

-We propose the addition of two new rollup operator-configured scalars, collectively referred to as the **operator fee scalars**.
-These scalars, `operatorFeeScalar` and `operatorFeeConstant`, play a role in calculating fees as follows.
+We propose the addition of two new rollup operator-configured scalars, collectively referred to as the **operator fee parameters**.
+These scalars, the `operatorFeeScalar` and `operatorFeeConstant`, play a role in calculating fees as follows.

 ## Operator Fee Formula